 - Discuss your desired shape if applicable

-- Apply baby powder to reduce the amount of wax that adheres to the skin (if waxing)
+- Apply baby powder to reduce the amount of wax that adheres to the skin

 - Use a clean spatula to apply the wax to your skin

 - Depending on the wax used, we will remove the wax with paper strips, muslin strips, or the wax itself